Table of Contents

 A developmental editor sees the big picture of your book, manuscript, article, or any other content piece by focusing on your ideas’ structure and organization, rather than just the choice of words, grammar, and punctuation.
 This approach ensures that the structure or organization of your copy is aligned with the stories or messages being conveyed.

 The goal of developmental editing is to answer key questions that can amp up the strength of your writing style.
-Developmental editing does not involve writing or rewriting but offers suggestions to organize a writer’s ideas better.
+Developmental editing does not involve writing or rewriting but offers suggestions to better organize a writer’s ideas.

 Questions asked during the developmental editing process may include: